Looking to buy your first property? Enter your details to find the best first time buyer mortgage for you.

 Having a healthy credit history is essential when it comes to finding a mortgage.
 Check your credit report to get a snapshot of your outstanding credit.

 You’ll also be able to check that all the information it contains is correct.
 If you notice any errors, you can contact the relevant lender and ask for them to be corrected – but bear in mind that you will be expected to provide proof that a mistake has been made.

 If you have a good reason (like a serious illness) for any credit problems, you can add a Notice of Correction to your account which potential lenders will be able to see – but again, be prepared to provide proof.

 If you aren’t on the electoral roll at your current address, get on it now – lenders will check that you’re on the electoral roll at your given address when deciding whether or not to lend to you as a precaution against fraud, so it’s vital that you’re registered.

-You may also went to check your credit report to see what other areas of your personal finance history might be affecting your ability to borrow money.
+You may also want to check your credit report to see what other areas of your personal finance history might be affecting your ability to borrow money.

 Don’t just look at mortgage rates from one or two lenders – look at what’s on offer from a range of different providers to make sure you find the best deal for you.

-There are also a range of special offers that you may find available, such as no arrangement fee or a set number of years with a lower rate.
+There are a range of special offers that you may find, such as no arrangement fee or a set number of years with a lower rate.
 If you do see an attractive fixed rate special offer available, do your research on the economy to find out if the Bank of England is likely to lower or raise the bank rate anytime during that period.